Department of Justice is now the Department of Communities and Justice. Find out more >

-If your employer does not follow an order made by the Fair Work Commission (the Commission) it is possible to apply to the Federal Court or the Federal Circuit Court for orders enforcing the Commission's decision.
-The Federal Court/Federal Circuit Court can order that compensation be paid to you for any loss you have suffered because your employer did not do what they were supposed to.
-Your employer can also be fined.
+If your employer does not follow an order made by the Fair Work Commission (the Commission), you may be able to apply to the Federal Court of Australia or the Federal Circuit and Family Court of Australia for orders enforcing the Commission's decision.
+These Courts can order that compensation be paid to you for any loss you have suffered and fine your employer.

 If your employer does not follow an order made by the Commission and you want to enforce the orders, you must make your application within six years of the breach.
 If you're not sure how to apply, or whether you're within the time limit, you should get

 Usually, applications should be made to the Federal Circuit and Family Court of Australi.
 If the matter is complicated, it may transferred to the Federal Court of Australia.

 You can get a copy of these forms from:

 Once you have completed the forms you must file them at a registry office and pay a filing fee of $77.80 (as at 1 July 2022).

 Before apply to the Federal Circuit and Family Court of Australia, you should get